cscart/docs/en/user_guide/manage_products/products/index.rst

     The product must have **Sign up for notification** as its :doc:`out-of-stock action <out_of_stock_actions>`, or customers won't be able to sign up for a notification.

-* To look through the list of products with subscribers, click the gear button in the upper right part of the page, and choose **Product subscriptions**.
+* To look through the list of products with subscribers, click the **More** button in the upper right part of the page, and choose **Expected products**.

 * To view the list of subscribers for a specific product, open that product's editing page and switch to the **Subscribers** tab.